carlgira/CarND-Advanced-Lane-Lines/README.md

 The algorithm for the lane line detection goes as follows:

 1. It detects the columns of the image that has more data to find the centroids where the left and right lane are.
-2. Using the pre-calculated centroids, now is time to use a small window to identify the real points on each line.
+2. Using the pre-calculated centroids, now is time to use a sliding window to identify the real points on each line.
 The window moves through the image detecting all the points on each lane.
-3. Once all the points are detected is used and algorithm that can use those points to construct a mathematical function that fit all those points.
+3. Once all the points are detected is used and algorithm that can use those points to construct a mathematical function that fit the points.
-4. Using that function now is time to draw on the image the detected points on each line and draw the polynomial function that fit those points.
+4. Using that function now is time to draw on the image the detected points on each line and draw the polynomial function that fit the points.
+5. Draw also a filled polygon with color green between the two lines.

 ![image13]